Don't Let Your JAMB Score Fool You. Here's the Real Math That Determines Your University Admission.

 36 (from JAMB) + 19.5 (from Post-UTME) + 17.6 (from O'Levels) = **73.1%**

-Focus on a balanced performance.
-Prepare thoroughly for your Post-UTME and never underestimate the power of those A1s and B2s on your WAEC or NECO certificate.
+Your admission is not a lottery; it's a triathlon.
+A balanced, strong performance across all three events is the key to victory.
+Prepare thoroughly for your Post-UTME, and never underestimate the power of those A1s and B2s on your WAEC or NECO certificate.
+You are now in control.

 Comments